Heading

 Why more text expansion tips?

-If you're already like using text expansion when writing, I’ve added some patterns over time to handle common chunks of text, and I wanted to share.
+If you're already using text expansion when writing, patterns will develop over time.
+I wanted to share more.

 Adjective and adverb patterns